Last Updated: 4/20/2023

 Government liability for auto accidents comes into play when a government employee causes a car accident (driving a government vehicle).
 The claims process is much more confusing, and you may have the option of filing a claim against the individual driver or the state.
-If you’ve been in a car accident with a government employee in Des Moines, here’s what you need to know about the requirements for filing a claim.
+If you’ve been in a car accident with a government employee in Iowa, here’s what you need to know about the requirements for filing a claim.

 Sovereign Immunity in Iowa Waived for Certain Actions